nikolasbasler/BPhage/README.md

         - `data/bacteria.core.spec.tsv`
         - `data/other_datasets_SRA_accessions.tsv`
     - Output in `$intermediate/ref`:
-        - Nosema genome
         - Core bacteria genomes
         - Apis mellifera genome (indexed with bowtie2)
     - Output in `$intermediate/additional_datasets`:
         - Raw reads from other studies
         - Two INPHARED datasets
-        - Kirchberger et al's microvirus protines
+        - Kirchberger et al's microvirus proteins
-    - More output: A clone of the MOP-UP github repository for the microvirus taxonomy downloaded into this repository (not tracked by git).
+    - More output: A clone of the MOP-UP github repository for the microvirus taxonomy will be downloaded into this repository (not tracked by git).

 ### Assembly
 - `bphage_viper_with_dedup.slrm` (array of 471): ViPER pipeline (read trimming, host removal, assembly).
 If you run the test dataset, skip this script and run `bphage_viper_with_dedup_TEST_DATA.slrm` instead.